Dimsohub/ab-test-pricing-strategy/README.md

 **Conclusion:**

-Since the p-value (6.74 x 10⁻¹⁴) is significantly less than the commonly accepted alpha level of 0.05, we can reject the null hypothesis.
-This indicates that the observed difference in conversion rates between Group A and Group B is statistically significant.
+Since the p-value (6.74 × 10⁻¹⁴) is significantly less than the commonly accepted significance level of 0.05, we can confidently reject the null hypothesis of no difference between the groups.
+This means that the difference in conversion rates between Group A and Group B is statistically significant.

-**Interpretation:**

-The results suggest that the discount message in Group B had a significant impact on the conversion rate compared to the control group (Group A).

 ### Visualization
 [Insert links to visualizations here]